matthewlyon23/YOLOQuestUnity/readme.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

+### Future Work

+Potential future work on this tool could include:

+- Improving the scaling system
+    - Currently, scaling is based on relative estimated model size.
+This can sometimes be innacurate.
+- Onboard Detection
+    - Whilst the tool supports and allows onboard detection, this is currently highly performance constrained.
+Optimisations to this system would remove the need for an external YOLO processing server such as the Raspberry Pi.
+- Latency
+    - Current processing latency produces minor inconsistencies between detection and spawn position due to headset movement.
+The inclusion of real-time meshing combined with the currently implemented camera caching technique could solve this issue.
+- Object Avoidance
+    - As well as augmenting objects, this technology also supports the potential for avoiding augmenting objects.
+Detecting that position of real-world objects could allow application developers to avoid placing augmentation over certain categories of objects.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.